FOSSClubSIT/FOSS-Recruitment-2025/projects/vanshika/Readme.md

 ## AI Tools Used
 List any AI tools you used (if any).

-Example: ChatGPT, GitHub Copilot, Cursor, Gemini, etc.
-If not used, write "None".
+ChatGPT and Gemini

 ---

 ## Future Improvements
 Write how you would improve this project if you had more time.

-Example: Add more features, make a better design, connect to API, etc.
+If I had more time then I would include
+1) User feedback input
+2) A reminder log which tracks whether the user acknowledged the reminder and display it graphically as well
+3) Use of voice reminders

 ---

 ## Notes for Reviewers
 Any extra note for the FOSS team.

-Example: "This project runs offline by default." or "Needs an internet connection."
+Project runs offline

 ---

 ## Submission Checklist
 - [x] Cloned the Repository
-- [ ] Added my details (Name, PRN, Year, Branch)
+- [x] Added my details (Name, PRN, Year, Branch)
-- [ ] Wrote Problem Statement
+- [x] Wrote Problem Statement
-- [ ] Listed Features & Tech Stack
+- [x] Listed Features & Tech Stack
-- [ ] Added clear Run Instructions
+- [x] Added clear Run Instructions
 - [ ] Provided Demo Output (screenshot or text)
-- [ ] Listed AI tools used (or None)
+- [x] Listed AI tools used (or None)
-- [ ] Explained Future Improvements
+- [x] Explained Future Improvements
-- [ ] Project runs offline
+- [x] Project runs offline